Lissy93/nfu/README.md

 ## About

-First off- There are plenty of goal tracking, self-improvement and habit apps already out there, so if your looking for something with a bunch of features check out: **Habit Tracker** ([Android][habbit-tracker-android]), **Habitify** ([Android][habitify-android] | [iOS][habitify-ios]),  **Productive** ([Android][productive-android] |
+First off, there are plenty of goal tracking, self-improvement and habit apps already out there, so if your looking for something with a bunch of features check out: **Habit Tracker** ([Android][habbit-tracker-android]), **Habitify** ([Android][habitify-android] | [iOS][habitify-ios]),  **Productive** ([Android][productive-android] |
 [iOS][productive-ios]), **Habit** ([iOS][habit-ios]), **Done** ([iOS][done-ios]) or **Loop** ([Andoid][loop-android]).